Chelsea - Man City preview: How to watch, start time, odds, prediction

-Chelsea can hand Liverpool the Premier League title by drawing or beating Sergio Aguero-less Man City on Thursday at Stamford Bridge (Watch live at 3:15 p.m.
+Chelsea can hand Liverpool the Premier League title by drawing or beating Sergio Aguero-less Man City on Thursday at Stamford Bridge (start time at 3:15 p.m.
 ET on NBCSN and online via NBCSports.com).
+But that’s not the only part of this Chelsea – Man City preview.

 Liverpool’s 4-0 win over Crystal Palace gives the Reds 86 points.
 City maxes out at 87 points, so even a draw in London will give the Reds a first Premier League era title.
 Here are all the scenarios up to and including July 5.